torvalds/linux/Documentation/locking/locktypes.rst

 bit spinlocks
 -------------

-Bit spinlocks are problematic for PREEMPT_RT as they cannot be easily substituted by an RT-mutex based implementation for obvious reasons.
+PREEMPT_RT cannot substitute bit spinlocks because a single bit is too small to accommodate an RT-mutex.
+Therefore, the semantics of bit spinlocks are preserved on PREEMPT_RT kernels, so that the raw_spinlock_t caveats also apply to bit spinlocks.

-The semantics of bit spinlocks are preserved on PREEMPT_RT kernels and the caveats vs. raw_spinlock_t apply.
+Some bit spinlocks are replaced with regular spinlock_t for PREEMPT_RT using conditional (#ifdef'ed) code changes at the usage site.
+In contrast, usage-site changes are not needed for the spinlock_t substitution.

-Some bit spinlocks are substituted by regular spinlock_t for PREEMPT_RT but this requires conditional (#ifdef'ed) code changes at the usage site while the spinlock_t substitution is simply done by the compiler and the conditionals are restricted to header files and core implementation of the locking primitives and the usage sites do not require any changes.
+Instead, conditionals in header files and the core locking implemementation enable the compiler to do the substitution transparently.

 Lock type nesting rules